DmitriyGolovko/Create-Rainbow-Table/README.md

-This file will take in a list of passwords seperataed by a new line character and output in csv format: The hash, the password, and the algorithm.
+This file will take in a list of passwords seperated by a new line character and output in csv format: The hash, the password, and the algorithm.

 To compile the file remember to use the -lcrypto flag with gcc to compile